-Daily Searches: Resetting at Midnight UTC
+Daily Search Count Resets at Midnight UTC

 Projects: Stay Active Until Deleted

-For users on the beginner subscription, you can create one project to store your saved search queries (up to ten searches).
+For users on the beginner subscription, they can create one project to store their saved search queries (up to ten searches).
 Unlike daily searches, projects don’t reset or expire.
-Your project remains active as long as you keep it.
-If you want to remove it, you must delete it manually.
+A project remains active as long as the user keeps it.
+If they want to remove it, it must be deleted manually.
+This is a great way to store and organize the ongoing research without worrying about losing any data.

 Search Listening Alerts: Consistent Weekly Updates

-Managing Your Account Limits
+Managing the Account Limits